5 Random Pages

 Since 1947, the 2nd Division has changed role a number of times.
 During the 1950s it amalgamated with the 6th Armoured Division in Germany, and in 1976 was re-roled as an armoured formation, The 2nd Armoured Division.
 The Division returned to the UK in 1982, after an absence of forty years.
 As 2nd Infantry Division it settled in York taking over the responsibility of the Army’s Eastern District in 1995.
 In 1998, the Strategic Defence Review led to a reorganisation of Land Command and the move of Headquarters 2nd Division to Craigiehall, northwest of Edinburgh, in April 2000.

-The site includes Cragiehall House, which lies within a formally designed landscape, laid out to the design of Sir William Bruce in 1699.
-A walled garden dating to 1708 is credited to Alexander McGill.
-The house later served as the headquarters of the Black Watch Regiment, but is now the Officers' Mess.
+lying ithin the site is Craigiehall House, set within a formally designed landscape laid out to the design of Sir William Bruce in 1699.
+A later walled garden dating from 1708 is credited to Alexander McGill.
+The house later served as the headquarters of the Black Watch Regiment, but was latterly used as the officers' mess.

 References